-The Stanford Neurosciences Institute is requesting Letters of Intent for a second round of Big Ideas: Transformative research initiatives in the brain sciences.
-The Institute is dedicated to stimulating and supporting interdisciplinary efforts that advance neuroscience research and education.
+The Stanford Neurosciences Institute is dedicated to stimulating and supporting interdisciplinary efforts that advance neuroscience research and education.
 Our projects promote health, new technologies and basic discoveries.
 This request invites submissions that combine neuroscience with other areas of disciplinary strength at Stanford, including 1) engineering and the quantitative sciences, 2) chemical and molecular biology, and 3) the social sciences, humanities and professional schools of education, law and business.

 Key Dates for 2018 Big Ideas Round 2 Phase 1

 |Deadline for submitting Letters of Intent||March 12, 2018, 5:00 pm|

 |Notification of selection for Full Proposal Submission||April 18, 2018|

 |Deadline for submitting Full Proposals||July 11, 2018, 5:00 pm|